Your Critical Role In Helping Your Loved One Through a Difficult Time

 Divorce takes a mental, emotional, physical, and financial toll, and the change in circumstances can also create plenty of practical and logistical difficulties.
 Make yourself available to help with day-to-day things like childcare, running errands, cooking meals, or handling household chores.
 Follow their lead on what would be most helpful to them.

 As noted, divorce is both physically and emotionally taxing.
 Simply navigating the changes, upheaval, and uncertainty of the process can be overwhelming and leave little time for self-care.
-But attending to one’s health and well-being is critical during this time.
+However, attending to one’s health and well-being is critical during this time.
 So to help support a loved one during divorce, encourage and help facilitate their efforts to care for themselves through exercise, meditation, yoga, therapy, or whatever outlet works for them.

 Respect Their Boundaries